Kirill-Kuznetsov-git/URL_Shorter/README.md

 5. `docker-compose up --build` to build and start project

 ## Configurations
 In file `configurations.json` you can change DB which use and server port.
+Possible valies for db_name: `redis` or `postgreSQL`.

 ## Urls
 1. To  create Short Url you have to call `/create_url` with body `{"url_origin": <string: url>}`.
 And you will get `shortLink`.